 Details of any applicable cancellation terms and charges will be found in your policy documents.
 We will make a charge for our administration fee if your policy is cancelled.

 If we are required to cancel your policy, we will provide you with 7 days-notice of that intention.
 This will either be by telephone, sent by email and/or post to your last known email and/or postal address that we have on file.

-Our commission (up to 15% of the total annual premium) and/or our fees are fully earned from the date that your insurance cover commences and may not therefore be refundable in the event of cancellation or early termination of your policy.
+Our commission (15% of the total annual premium) and/or our fees are fully earned from the date that your insurance cover begins and therefore are not refundable in the event of cancellation or early termination of your policy.